-Subsection 503(b)(2) would continue to impose a second obligation upon the officials designated in the introductory clause to furnish the intelligence committees any information of material concerning covert actions which is in their possession, custody or control, and which is requested by either of the intelligence committees in order to carry out its authorized responsibilities.
+Subsection 503(b)(2) would continue to impose a second obligation upon the officials designated in the introductory clause to furnish the intelligence committees any information or material concerning covert actions which is in their possession, custody or control, and which is requested by either of the intelligence committees in order to carry out its authorized responsibilities.
 This requirement is imposed under current law.

 The requirement to furnish pertinent information requested by the intelligence committees concerning covert actions is subject to the preambular clause regarding the protection of certain classified information, which is identical to the preambular clause in section 502, and which bears the same meaning, as explained above.
 It also has the same intent as the second preambular clause in subsection 501(a) of current law.
-Moreover, as discussed above, with respect to section 502, the absence to the first preambular clause in the current subsection 501(a) does not affect the ability of the Executive branch to object to the production of information based upon the assertion of the constitutional claim of Executive privilege, to the extent that such privilege exists in law.
+Moreover, as discussed above, with respect to section 502, the absence to the first preambular clause in the current subsection 501(a) does not affect the ability of the Executive branch to object to the production of information based upon assertion of the constitutional privilege exists in law.